 Choose AssetsAny media or data that can be used in your game or project.
 An asset may come from a file created outside of Unity, such as a 3D Model, an audio file or an image.
 You can also create some asset types in Unity, such as an Animator Controller, an Audio Mixer or a Render Texture.
 More info

-Click Export to bring up the file explorer, and choose where you want to store your package file.
+Click Export to bring up the file explorer and choose where you want to store your package file.

-Name and save the package anywhere you like.
+Name and save the package.

 If you want to change the contents of an asset package and create a newer, updated version of your asset package, select the asset files you want in your package (both the unchanged ones and the new ones).
-Then follow the instructions above to export the files.
+Then follow the previous instructions to export the files.

 Rename your updated package using incremental names: for example, MyAssetPackageVer1